Supervisor: Thomas Bergauer

-The research group “detector development” at the Institute of High Energy Physics (HEPHY) is working on silicon based semiconductor sensors for the CMS (Compact Muon Solenoid) experiment at the Large Hadron Collider of CERN.
-Currently, we are collaborating with the European semiconductor manufacturer Infineon on the development of silicon micro strip detectors, for the CMS Phase-II upgrade scheduled in 2024.
+The research group “detector development” at the Institute of High Energy Physics (HEPHY) is working on semiconductor sensors for the CMS (Compact Muon Solenoid) experiment at the Large Hadron Collider of CERN.
+Currently we are developing silicon micro strip and pad detectors, for the CMS Phase-II upgrade scheduled in 2025.

 - Research training in the area of semiconductor sensor technology

 - Development of new characterization techniques for Si detectors

 - Including hardware development and software development (in python)